Stochastic Gradient Descent-like relaxation is equivalent to Metropolis dynamics in discrete optimization and inference problems: Introduction

-To directly identify a connection between the size of the chosen mini-batch in an SGD and the temperature of an equivalent thermal bath, we conduct a detailed analysis of the behavior of two algorithms in the domain of discrete optimization and inference: a Metropolis MC algorithm, specifically a Glauber dynamics algorithm at temperature $T$, and an SGD-like algorithm on the $q$-coloring problem, both in its random and planted versions \cite{jensen2011graph, zdeborova2007phase, krzakala2009hiding}.
+To directly identify a connection between the size of the chosen mini-batch in an SGD and the temperature of an equivalent thermal bath, we conduct a detailed analysis of the behavior of two algorithms in the domain of discrete optimization and inference: a Metropolis MC algorithm at temperature $T$, and an SGD-like algorithm on the $q$-coloring problem, both in its random and planted versions \cite{jensen2011graph, zdeborova2007phase, krzakala2009hiding}.
 The $q$-coloring problem is a well-known hard problem in the field of discrete optimization.
-Since we are dealing with a discrete optimization problem, the SGD-like algorithm is seen as a Glauber dynamics at zero temperature that uses a subset of the training data to inject randomness into the exploration of the energy landscape.
+Since we are dealing with a discrete optimization problem, the SGD-like algorithm is seen as a Metropolis dynamics at zero temperature that uses a subset of the training data to inject randomness into the exploration of the energy landscape.
 Our goal is to establish a relationship between the thermal fluctuations that govern the dynamics of MC and the fluctuations resulting from the size of the mini-batch, which enables the SGD-like algorithm to explore the energy landscape.
 To accomplish this, we conduct both numerical and analytical analyses.
 We find that the dynamics of the SGD-like algorithm with a given mini-batch size do not satisfy the detail balance, however, it follows closely the MC dynamics at a given temperature.

 The paper is organized as follows.
 In Sec.~\ref{sec::ModelandAlgo} we describe the $q$-coloring model and the MC and SGD-like algorithms.
 In Sec.~\ref{sec::results} we present the numerical analysis of both algorithms.
 In Sec.~\ref{sec::anal} we report our analytical computations showing that SGD-like does not satisfy detailed balance, but seems to satisfy a sort of averaged version of this condition.
 In Sec.~\ref{sec::conc} we discuss and summarize our results.
-The code source is available at \url{https://www.dropbox.com/sh/in2wxrycx6nhznh/AADsYarQaaSYRkgLYYbzNm17a?dl=0}.